Debugging Memory Corruption using Address Sanitizer

 Runtime behavior

-When enabled, both HWASan and ASan automatically check for memory corruption for the entire runtime of your app.
+When enabled, both HWASan and ASan automatically check for memory corruption in your app.

 If a memory error is detected, the app crashes with a SIGBART (signal abort) error and prints a detailed message to logcat.
 A copy of the message is also written to a file under /data/tombstones.